ig-grando/discord-notifier/README.md

 ```

 Replace the example webhook URL with your actual Discord channel webhook URL in the `.env` file.
-(If you don’t have one, follow the instructions below.)
+(If you don’t have your URL, follow the instructions below.)

 ![Discord demonstration](assets/discord.gif)